Event Safety Advisory Group (SAG)

 - Consider what disruption your event may cause (for example: noise, litter, traffic)

-COVID-19: Guidance for people who work in settings related to events and visitor attractions
+Respiratory infections (including COVID-19): Guidance for people who work in settings related to events and visitor attractions

 - Symptoms of coronavirus